Cyfronydd Hall: History

-In the 1990s the property was bought by an English couple, Jeff and Jean Bowskill, who gradually repaired and improved the property over a ten-year period.
+In the 1990s the property was bought by an English couple who gradually repaired and improved the property over a ten-year period.
 They added a swimming pool and a spa and sold the property in 2015 to William Hague and Ffion Hague.
 The estate now has 12.7 acres.

 Architecture

 Pevsner Architectural Guides describe the present building briefly as follows: "Large square brick house of c.
 1865 with vaguely French detail, particularly on the three-storey entrance tower with its chateau roof."
 Country Life has described the building more enthusiastically as follows:

 The building does not appear to be registered by Cadw as a listed building.

 Railway

-Cyfronydd Hall is served by the nearby Cyfronydd railway station.
+Cyfronydd Hall is served by the nearby Cyfronydd railway station on the Welshpool and Llanfair Light Railway, a narrow-gauge heritage railway.